sevenspark/contact-form-7-dynamic-text-extension/readme.txt

 == Upgrade Notice ==

-= 3.5.2 =
+= 3.5.3 =
-Made changes to how `CF7_URL` works based on bug reported by user.
+Made changes to how cache compatibility works based on bug reported by user.
 See changelog for more details.

 == Changelog ==

+= 3.5.3 =

+* Update: removed the use of sessions, [see support thread](https://wordpress.org/support/topic/add-option-to-disable-session-data/)

 = 3.5.2 =